kevinolega/callcentertrainingtips/_posts/2018-10-03-book-recommendations.md

 Man's Search for Meaning

-Letter's from a Stoic by Senneca
+Letter's from a Stoic by Seneca

-Meditations by Marcus Aurellus
+Meditations by Marcus Aurelius

 The Obstacle is the Way by Ryan Holiday

-Linchipin by Seth Godin
+Linchpin by Seth Godin

 The Subtle Art of Not Giving a Fuck